defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/graphql.md

 ### `Repay`

-Repay a loan to a pool if it is not closed and it has not already been repaid.
+Repay a loan to a pool if it is `active` and it has not already been repaid.
+This endpoint is equivalent to the action `depositRewards` in the contract.

 The `counterpartypool` contract needs the approval to spend money on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve) endpoint could be used.
-The amount to approve must be `USDC lent + loan interest.`
+The amount to approve must be greater than `pool.supplied + (pool.supplied * pool.interest / 100).`

 **HTTP Request Method**: POST